CenterSite is committed to the mobile web. Mobile access is an integral part of all websites we serve. Our mobile offerings are simple:

 The key benefit of this being a single site is that there is only one site to maintain using our content manager.
 Changes to articles via the admin panels are immediately reflected on both the mobile and desktop versions.
 The mobile site is not a separate site requiring additional changes to match the main site.

 When a CenterSite website is accessed from a mobile device it 'responds' by changing the way information is displayed to optimize for the limited space.
 Responding doesn't mean reducing the content, it means optimizing the display of information to present the information in a new way.
 Our clients come to us because they wish to present authoritative self-help information to their community and their clients as part of their fundamental mission.
-We recognized that the 'mobile web' is becoming the primary web experience for many people.
+We recognized that the 'mobile web' has become the primary web experience for many people.
 It is not a secondary device used only for transactions.
 For many it is their primary access to the internet.

 "One of the most persistent misconceptions about mobile devices is that it's okay if they offer only a paltry subset of the content available on the desktop.
 Decision-makers argue that users only need quick, task-focused tools on their mobile devices, because the desktop will always be the preferred choice for more in-depth, information-seeking research.